gitkraken/gitkraken-client-docs/gitkraken-client/preferences.md

 - Terminal Theme
 - Default Terminal (Windows only)

+## Experimental

+Activate [Experimental Features](/gitkraken-client/experimental-features.md) and try out ideas that are still being worked on.

+- Git Binary: Use Git executable instead of NodeGit Git actions (partially, not all git actions are implemented to Git executable)
+- AI Commit Message Generation
 ## Repo-Specific Preferences

 Repo-Specific preferences only apply to the repo currently open in GitKraken Client.
 The following preferences are repo-specific: